onshape-public/go-client/onshape/docs/PartApi.md

 func main() {
-    did := "did_example" // string | The id of the document in which to perform the operation. wvm := "wvm_example" // string | Indicates which of workspace id, version id, or document microversion id is specified below. wvmid := "wvmid_example" // string | The id of the workspace, version, or document microversion in which the operation should be performed. eid := "eid_example" // string | The id of the element in which to perform the operation. partid := "partid_example" // string |
+    did := "did_example" // string | The id of the document in which to perform the operation. wvm := "wvm_example" // string | Indicates which of workspace (w), version (v), or document microversion (m) id is specified below. wvmid := "wvmid_example" // string | The id of the workspace, version or document microversion in which the operation should be performed. eid := "eid_example" // string | The id of the element in which to perform the operation. partid := "partid_example" // string |
     linkDocumentId := "linkDocumentId_example" // string | The id of the document through which the above document should be accessed; only applicable when accessing a version of the document.
 This allows a user who has access to document a to see data from document b, as long as document b has been linked to document a by a user who has permission to both. (optional) (default to "")